andrewcbuensalida/web-interview/README.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '<password>'

-now trying to post an appointment and iso 8601 dateTime from front end is not compatible with mysqls datetime.
+now trying to post an appointment and iso 8601 dateTime from front end is not compatible with mysqls datetime. just saved iso 8601 to a string in mysql.

+no capitalized letters allowed in mysql tables